pmcinnis263/challenge/README.md

 #### Caveats
 * some listings will contain the titles of other listings ex: tripods/cases listing camera compatibility
+* prices are in multiple currencies, across multiple dates

 #### Research / Thoughts
-* According to the [sklearn algorithm cheatsheet](https://medium.com/@louis_amon/how-to-build-a-machine-learning-powered-record-linkage-workflow-b1890a0eb4ae).
-This problem fits into the sklearn path of categorization --> un-labelled data --> known # categories --> >10k samples which means I should probably try using [`KMeans`](http://scikit-learn.org/stable/modules/clustering.html#k-means) clustering.
+* According to the [sklearn algorithm cheatsheet](http://scikit-learn.org/stable/tutorial/machine_learning_map/index.html), this problem fits into the path of categorization --> un-labelled data --> known # categories --> >10k samples which means I should probably try using [`KMeans`](http://scikit-learn.org/stable/modules/clustering.html#k-means) clustering.

 	>The KMeans algorithm clusters data by trying to separate samples in n groups of equal variance, minimizing a criterion known as the inertia or within-cluster sum-of-squares.